By Pete Wernick – December 2013 column, Banjo Newsletter (PDF)

 A good way to get kids into music is when they see other kids their age or a little older having fun playing, and sounding good.
 It can get contagious, and getting started is not hard.
 It mostly takes access to an instrument and a 4-chord method (like the Wernick Method).

-IBMA created a very nice hour-long DVD called “Discover Bluegrass,” and sells them for $3 plus postage.
+IBMA created a very nice hour-long videos called “Discover Bluegrass,” and sells them for $3 plus postage.
 The emphasis is on “what is bluegrass,” with a bit of history, some how-it’s-done stuff, and a lot of kid players, some quite young, some in their early and later teens.
 Some future stars like Sierra Hull at age 12 are featured.
-The DVDs are easily worth 3 dollars!
+The videos are easily worth 3 dollars!
 Buy 10 or 20 to give people.
 They’re a turn-on to show friends and students and inspire them.
 888-GET-IBMA (888-438-4262).

 The Gift of Showing Someone how to Sing in Tune